-While the roles above are helpful, we need an on-site customer, someone who decides what to build when and talks to the programmers.
-None of the other roles do this, so where has the on-site customer gone?
+But wait, we need an on-site customer, someone who decides what to build when and talks to the programmers.
+None of the other roles do this, so where has my on-site customer gone?

-- Programmers need to know who to talk to concerning their story, and they need to be confident that it is the "right" person, someone who has the confidence of both the person paying the bills and the end-user of the system; and who can talk to the programmer in a way the programmer can understand. - Business people need someone to help them clarify their vision and ensure that an application gets built that will meet their competing needs, and will be accepted by both stakeholders and end-users as achieving the business goals/vision.
+Programmers need to know who to talk to concerning their story, and they need to be confident that it is the "right" person, someone who has the confidence of both the person paying the bill and the end-user of the system; and who can talk to the programmer in a way the programmer can understand.
+Business people need someone to help them clarify their vision and ensure that an application gets built that will meet their competing needs, and will be accepted by both stakeholders and end-users as achieving the business goals/vision.